 1MORE Stylish True Wireless vs 1MORE ColorBuds

 The 1MORE Stylish True Wireless paved the way for the 1MORE ColorBuds, and both headsets put style first.
-For a while 1MORE championed its signature O-hooks to create a secure fit, but dropped the hooks for a more refined look.
-Unreliable connection quality plagued the original Stylish earbuds, but the ColorBuds don’t have that problem.
-I never experienced a single connection drop and only a few hiccups during my one week of testing.
+For a while, 1MORE championed its signature O-hooks to create a secure fit, but dropped the hooks for a more refined look.
+Both have comfortable fits out of the box according to many users, which we all know can be tricky to get right, so in that way, 1MORE has found a solid formula for consumers.
+Unreliable connection quality plagues the original Stylish earbuds, but the ColorBuds doesn’t have that problem.

-Both earbuds support aptX and AAC streaming for high-quality audio on any operating system, but the sound signatures are quite different.
-They echo one another by amplifying bass notes, however the 1MORE Colorbuds have a more accurate frequency response.
-The ColorBuds’ midrange response is much more accurate than the de-emphasized Stylish True Wireless.
+Both earbuds support aptX and AAC streaming for high-quality audio on any operating system, but the sound profiles are quite different.
+They echo one another by amplifying bass notes, however, the 1MORE Colorbuds has a more accurate frequency response.
+The ColorBuds’ midrange response is much more accurate than the under-emphasized Stylish True Wireless.
 Isolation is better with the ColorBuds than the 1MORE Stylish.
 Listeners who want a cleaner sound should get the 1MORE ColorBuds.

 Should you buy the 1MORE ColorBuds?

-The 1MORE ColorBuds are a great pair of true wireless earbuds for listeners who want something that offers style and substance.
-If $99 is the hard limit for your budget, these are a great option with bearable compromises.
+The 1MORE ColorBuds is a great pair of true wireless earbuds for listeners who want something that offers style and substance.
+If $99 is the hard limit for your budget, this is a great option with bearable compromises.

 Editor’s note: this review was written using firmware version V0.21.0.

 Alternatives to the 1MORE ColorBuds